sivanaikk/iudx-acl-apd/docs/SETUP-and-Installation.md

 3. Jacoco reports are stored in `./target/

-### Code Coverage Testing

-Number of lines covered during unit testing or coverage is brought up to 90%

 ### Integration Testing

 Integration tests are through Postman/Newman whose script can be found from [here](https://github.com/datakaveri/iudx-acl-apd/tree/main/src/test/resources).